-The outboard must be secured to the transom with the four 12.7 mm (1/2 in.) diameter mounting bolts and locknuts provided.
-Install two bolts through the upper set of holes and two bolts through the lower set of holes.
+The outboard must be secured to the boat transom with the four 12.7 mm (1/2 in.) diameter mounting bolts, locknuts and washers provided.
+Install two bolts through the upper set of mounting holes and two bolts through the lower set of mounting slots.